-The following terms and conditions along with the ‘useful information’ and ‘frequently asked questions’ sections of this guide / on our website (together with the ‘conditions of booking’) will apply to your booking.
+The following terms and conditions along with the ‘useful information’ and ‘frequently asked questions’ sections of this guide (together with the ‘conditions of booking’) will apply to your booking.

 All bookings are subject to the conditions of booking and to availability.

 Cost of calling Warner *Calls cost no more than calls to geographic numbers (01 or 02) and must be included in inclusive minutes and discount schemes in the same way.
 Calls from landlines are typically charged up to 9p per minute; calls from mobiles typically cost between 8p and 40p per minute.
 Calls from landlines and mobiles are included in many free call packages.
 Please check with your supplier..

 1. Defined terms

 In the conditions of booking, ‘you ‘ and ‘your’ refers to the person who makes the booking; ‘we’, ‘us’, ‘our’ or ‘Warner’ refers to Warner Leisure Hotels, a trading division of Bourne Holidays Limited a company registered in England and Wales with company number 01854900, registered office: No 1, Park Lane, Hemel Hempstead, Hertfordshire HP2 4YL.
 Bourne Holidays Limited is a wholly owned subsidiary of Bourne Leisure Limited a company registered in England and Wales with company number 04011660, registered office: No 1, Park Lane, Hemel Hempstead, Hertfordshire HP2 4YL; ‘holiday party’ or ‘party’ refers to those persons named on the booking confirmation and any person added at a later date; the ‘site’, ‘hotel’, ‘village’, refers to the site you have chosen for your holiday.

 A contract between you and Warner (“our agreement”) will exist when any of the following ‘booking conditions’ are met: